Higher algebraic structures in Hamiltonian Floer theory: Cohomology F-manifolds

 While in \cite{EGH} it is shown $\varphi^{(0,0)}$ indeed defines an isomorphism of the space of functions, $\varphi^{(0,0)}:\T^{(0,0)}\tilde{\Q}^+_{\tilde{X}^+}\stackrel{\cong}{\longrightarrow}\T^{(0,0)}\tilde{\Q}^-_{\tilde{X}^-},$ the map on the spaces of forms on the differential graded manifolds, $\varphi^{(0,1)}: \T^{(0,1)}\tilde{\Q}^+_{\tilde{X}^+}\to\T^{(0,1)}\tilde{\Q}^-_{\tilde{X}^-}$, is also an isomorphism by the same arguments, see also the section on satellites in \cite{EGH}.
 On the other hand, having shown that the spaces of functions and one-forms on $(\tilde{\Q}^{\pm},\tilde{X}^{\pm})$ are isomorphic, this automatically implies that the same is true for all the other tensor fields $\T^{(r,s)}\tilde{\Q}^{\pm}_{\tilde{X}^{\pm}}$.

-\begin{theorem} For different choices of auxiliary data like (domain-dependent) Hamiltonian functions $H^{\pm}$ and $\omega$-compatible almost complex structures $J^{\pm}$, the isomorphism between the resulting differential graded manifolds $(\tilde{\Q}^+,\tilde{X}^+)$ and $(\tilde{\Q}^-,\tilde{X}^-)$ extends to an isomorphism of cohomology F-manifolds.
-In particular, after setting $H=0$, we recover the cohomology F-manifold structure on $\Lambda^+\QH^*(M)=\bigoplus_{k\in\IN}\QH^*(M)$ given by the big quantum product. \end{theorem}
+\begin{theorem} Let $M$ be a symplectic manifold with contact-type boundary and assume that all Hamiltonian functions have fixed asymptotic linear slope in the cylindrical end of the completion.
+Then for different choices of auxiliary data like (domain-dependent) Hamiltonian functions $H^{\pm}$ and $\omega$-compatible almost complex structures $J^{\pm}$, the isomorphism between the resulting differential graded manifolds $(\tilde{\Q}^+,\tilde{X}^+)$ and $(\tilde{\Q}^-,\tilde{X}^-)$ extends to an isomorphism of cohomology F-manifolds.
+In the case when the symplectic manifold is closed, we recover the cohomology F-manifold structure on $\Lambda^+\QH^*(M)=\bigoplus_{k\in\IN}\QH^*(M)$ given by the big quantum product. \end{theorem}

 \begin{proof} We prove that the isomorphism of tensor fields respects the product structure by showing that where the isomorphism $\varphi^{(0,2)}:\T^{0,2)}\tilde{\Q}^+_{\tilde{X}^+}\to\T^{(0,2)}\tilde{\Q}^-_{\tilde{X}^-}$ is on the chain level given by $\varphi^{(0,2)}(q^{\Gamma_+}\cdot dq_{\gamma^+_1}\otimes dq_{\gamma^+_2}) = \varphi^{(0,0)}(q^{\Gamma_+})\cdot \varphi^{(0,1)}(dq_{\gamma^+_1})\otimes\varphi^{(0,1)}(dq_{\gamma^+_2})$.
 Denote by $\widehat{\IM}^{\gamma^+}_1(\gamma_0,\gamma_1,\Gamma)$ the moduli space of $\hat{J}$-holomorphic curves $(\tilde{u},z_0,z_1,z_2,\ldots,z_{r-1},z^*)$ in the topologically trivial symplectic cobordism $\RS\times M$ interpolating between the two choices of auxiliary data $(H^{\pm},J^{\pm})$ and with an additional unconstrained marked point. \\